 - A therapist demonstrates at-home exercises and schedules outpatient therapy.

-- A trained staff educates the patient and family on medication management.
+- A trained staff member educates the patient and family on medication management.

-- The patient utilizes the Bangor Therapy Apartment Suite to practice daily living skills and get safety tips before going home.
+- The patient uses our therapy apartment suite to practice daily living skills and get safety tips before going home.

 - An at-home evaluation is conducted where recommendations are made to make the home more conducive to recovery.